 Your best bet is to get a seasoned attorney.
 They can explain to you how things work, what the best procedure is for you and your particular case, and how any plea agreement is going to impact you.
 Your attorney is going to be in the best position to give you a good feel for that and help you make the right move, so that you can end up with the lowest possible sentence.

-Will My Punishment Be Worse If I Am Found Guilty As Opposed To Having Taken A Plea Deal?
+Will My Punishment Be Worse If I Am Found Guilty?

 Are Plea Bargains Generally Available In All Federal Criminal Cases?

 The government has filed a federal case against you.
 One of the most common ways that these federal cases are resolved is by way of a plea bargain between you, the government, and your attorney.
 In nearly every federal case, you're going to be able to plea bargain with the government.
 It'll be done through your attorney.
 A lot of it involves you investigating the case, understanding it, and then showing the government some mitigating circumstances.

 Your attorney will go over the plea agreement with you and you will either accept the plea agreement or you will just reject it out right and take the case to trial, or file a motion, if it's applicable to your case.
 Or, you can counter the plea agreement.
 This should be done with the guidance of your attorney, after you have been honest with your attorney and let them know what your case is all about and which defenses you may have.